 While at Eastman and UMass, Trevor gained substantial experience teaching music.
 At UMass Trevor was a part of the Graduate String Quartet Program.
 In addition to traveling and performing across Massachusetts and New England with the ensemble, they organized and ran a string quartet coaching and seminar in Canada.
 He also taught and organized lessons and group lessons with the viola majors and non-majors associated with Smith College, Amherst College, Hampshire College, and UMass.
 While living in Boston, Trevor taught strings at Marlborough High School and Weston High School and was the Orchestra Manager at The Rivers School Conservatory in Weston.
-He currently teaches students in his private studio in the Portland, ME area.
+He currently teaches students in his private studio in the greater Bangor, ME area.

 When Trevor is not immersed in music, he enjoys playing soccer, rooting for Chelsea FC, and being outdoors with his dog Charlie.
 Trevor is also an active content creator on Twitch, where he streams games like Apex Legends and Rocket League alongside his viola playing.